Jordan Hawkins

-Jordan Dorrell Hawkins (born April 29, 2002) is an American college basketball player for the UConn Huskies of the Big East Conference.
+Jordan Dorrell Hawkins (born April 29, 2002) is an American professional basketball player for the New Orleans Pelicans of the National Basketball Association (NBA).
+He played college basketball for the UConn Huskies.

 Early life and high school career

 Hawkins grew up in Gaithersburg, Maryland and initially attended Gaithersburg High School.
 He transferred to DeMatha Catholic High School after his sophomore year.
 Hawkins was named the Maryland Gatorade Player of the Year as a senior after averaging 19.7 points, 11.4 rebounds, 3.7 assists, 2.3 steals, and 1.9 blocks per game.
 Hawkins was rated a four-star recruit and committed to playing college basketball for UConn over offers from Louisville, Marquette, Xavier, and Seton Hall.

 College career

 Hawkins played in 27 games as a freshman and averaged 5.8 points and two rebounds per game.
 He was named to the Big East Conference All-Freshman team at the end of the season.
 Hawkins suffered a concussion near the end of the season and missed the Huskies' Big East Tournament and NCAA Tournament games.

 Hawkins entered his sophomore season as the Huskies' starting shooting guard.
 He suffered a second concussion during UConn's season opener.
 Hawkins missed two games and scored 20 points in his return against UNC-Wilmington.
+He was named first team All-Big East at the end of the regular season and averaged 16.2 points, 3.8 rebounds, and 1.3 assists per game.
+Hawkins was named the Most Outstanding Player of the West Regional of the 2023 NCAA tournament after averaging 22 points and four rebounds in the Huskies' Sweet Sixteen and Elite Eight games.
+He scored 16 points against San Diego State in the 2023 national championship game as the Huskies won 76–59.
+Shortly after the game, Hawkins announced that he would forgo the remainder of his college eligibility and enter the 2023 NBA draft.